jdoleary/Eden/sample/more/Features.md

 - 🔲 🔑🌀Custom Static Components (similar to shortcodes)
 - 🔲 🔑🌀Site search
     - make entire garden available in json like [Maggie Appleton's Garden.json](https://maggieappleton.com/_next/data/yUhDOUNEYA1W3PsJNBhvU/garden.json) This will be necessary to support homepage
+- 🔲 🔑⛰️Backlinks should include optional context snippets
 - 🔲 🍎Metadata `thumbnail` for article for when it's displayed in an index page
 - 🔲 Embeddable content
     - ✅ Embeddable Youtube Videos
     - 🔲⛰️Embeddable Tweets
-- 🔲 🔑⛰️Index pages based on tags (example: [Maggie Appleton's Essays](https://maggieappleton.com/essays))
 - 🔲 🌀Ability to create different object types, ontologies, and tags
     - Example: https://www.gwern.net/About#confidence-tags
     - Example: Maggie Appleton's site, which has "Notes", "Essays", and "Patterns", among other collections of different objects